Speedfreaks: Death

-Speedfreaks was found dead on March 26, 2010, in the neighborhood of São Lourenço, Niterói, Rio de Janeiro.
-According to local police, the bodies of Speed and one more person were found, with gunshot wounds, inside a ditch on Capitão Evangelista street.
+Santos was found dead on March 26, 2010, in the neighborhood of São Lourenço, Niterói, Rio de Janeiro.
+According to police, the bodies of Santos and another person were found inside a ditch on Capitão Evangelista street with gunshot wounds.
 The case was treated as a double homicide.
-Furthermore, investigators also stated that he may have been killed by drug dealers, who could have mistaken him for a police officer.
+Investigators speculated that he may have been killed by drug dealers who mistook him for a police officer.